swsalley/bergstrom2019/R/massbalance_intro.md

 soil parent material.

 The following function can be used to compute volumetric strain for soil horizons based on immobile reference on soil data.
-Default is where the lowest horizon for each pedon is considered the parent material of the soil,

 ``` r
 Strain <- function(x, bulkdensity, iref, pm.flag = TRUE) {